 Erosion monitoring and reporting are essential for ensuring the effective implementation of erosion prevention, control and mitigation measures.
-Erosion monitoring and reporting at the Project are currently done.
+Erosion monitoring and reporting at the Project are currently done twice a year in June and Septemeber.
 Key elements pertaining to erosion monitoring and reporting are provided below.